kyotovision-public/DRMNet/README.md

 #### ObsNet

-You can training ObsNet by running
+You can train ObsNet by running
 ```bash
 python main.py --base ./configs/inpainting/train_obsnet.yaml -t --device 0
 ```
 The logs and checkpoints are saved to `./logs/<START_DATE_AND_TIME>_train_obsnet`.

+In order to finetune the ObsNet model, you need to modify the configuration file located at `./configs/inpainting/finetune_obsnet.yaml`.
-Then, please correct `model: params: ckpt_path` in `./configs/inpainting/finetune_obsnet.yaml` to the above directory.
+The default value for `model: params: ckpt_path` is set to `./logs/xxxx-xx-xxTxx-xx-xx_train_obsnet/checkpoints/last.ckpt`.

-You can finetune ObsNet with raw reflectance maps from random object images by running
+To finetune the network using raw reflectance maps from random object images, update this path with the above directory and run:
 ```bash
 python main.py --base ./configs/inpainting/finetune_obsnet.yaml -t --device 0
 ```